-OVERVIEW: The Peabody Fund awards grants to health, arts, environment, and social services organizations in New England, with preferential treatment given to Massachusetts.
-The foundation's small staff reviews applications twice a year, and you don't even need to bother with a Letter of Inquiry.
+OVERVIEW: The Amelia Peabody Charitable Fund awards grants to health, arts, environment, and social services organizations in Massachusetts.

 FUNDING AREAS: Health, animal health, visual arts, land conservation, historic preservation, social services, youth services

-IP TAKE: Although Peabody Fund grants aren't as large as those from some other foundations around the city, Massachusetts-based health and arts organization have a great opporunity here.
-The application process is easy and much more straight-foward than you'd expect.
+IP TAKE: Although Peabody Fund grants are not as large as those from some other foundations around the city, Massachusetts-based health and arts organization have a great opportunity here.

 PROFILE: Established in 1964, the Amelia Peabody Charitable Fund is the philanthropic legacy of Amelia Peabody.
 She has been described as a private woman with a public conscious, since she distributed her family-inherited wealth to tens of thousands of people who never even knew her name.
 This "lady of society" studied sculpture in Boston, New York, and Paris, and her work has been distributed throughout the world.
 She taught wounded World War I and II veterans how to do occupational arts and crafts, and she spent many years raising and breeding horses, cattle, and pigs on the farm that became her favorite place in the world.
 Current foundation grantmaking interests include health, animal health, visual arts, land conservation, historic preservation, social services, and youth services.